acdc-digital/Medex-MITP/README.md

 []: # See knowledge-base snippets from Medex/Course-Work/Helpful_Links and Cool_Repos, followed by relevant coursework (free and paid), model catalogue and downloadable products.
 Sample patient files will be uploaded soon.
 []: # The .env requirements and setup instructions for the virtual environment and .env keys, you can check the .env file in the <Medex> directory, and/or the my-venv instructions within the jupyter-playground.
 I'll piece together a more formiddable instruction set, with new files that are easier to navigate in the near future.

+<h1>Final Words 🎉</h1>

+Welcome to the Medex community!
+We're thrilled to have you here and we can't wait to see how you contribute to this project.
+Remember, change doesn't happen from the top down, but from the bottom up.
+So let's make a difference, together.